 "It is time for us to become one with our people.
 To join them."

 Jonathan wanted to find out what was happening at these mines, how the people there were acting and if the process itself was different than what one would normally expect at a mine.
 The nearest sagittarium mining camp was a hundred miles or so east of the dispersion plant over bumpy, pothole-ridden dirt and gravel road.
 Miranda thought he'd had enough and suggested they drop by colonial administration and exchange their ride for a magcar.
-Besides the comfort, they wouldn't be restricted to the curving, hilly road, but could fly over the countryside; she could then show him how the terraforming operation and, specifically, the eventual agricultural land was progressing.
+Besides the comfort, they wouldn't be restricted to the curving, hilly road but could glide over the countryside; she could then show him how the terraforming operation and, specifically, the eventual agricultural land was progressing.
 He agreed.
 He was a newcomer to wheel-driven vehicles, and as much as he enjoyed the authenticity of the experience, it would take some getting used to.

 The terrain from high above was as uneventful as at ground level, only he could see more of it at one time.
 He tried to imagine how it was intended to look in the distant future with grasses, wildflowers, bushes, and trees spread over it.
 It wasn't easy; brown dirt, wet in places, for miles in every direction was hard to get over.
 She pointed out tracts of eventual farmland and what they were earmarked to grow.
 Deeply involved in the vision of this newest earth colony, her enthusiasm was contagious.
 Somewhat taken aback by the vastness of the undertaking, Jonathan couldn't help but be impressed.
 He was beginning to appreciate how much it meant to everyone on planet, not just the colonial administration.
 They passed over staging areas laden with piles of telephone poles, pipe of various lengths and diameters for water and sewage, huge spools of wire, and heavy earth-moving, grading, and digging equipment.
 Infrastructure.
 Settlements, frontier villages, and individual homesteads were being joined together to eventually form towns and cities.
 Civilization was on the move, the groundwork was being laid.